influxdata/docs-v2/content/influxdb/cloud-iox/sql/_index.md

 InfluxDB Cloud powered by IOx supports SQL (or is it PostrgresSQL?).

 Postgres compatible SQL implementation.
 SQL queries on a columnar database are more performant.

+It is assumed that you have some experience using the SQL query language.

+Query data using the UI